Processes and value

-The above model demonstrates how any business process operates in the context of:
+The above model, based on a model from Rummler Brache, demonstrates how any business process operates in the context of:

 - The external environment, that is outside their control but which they have to align with